algorithmiaio/api-docs/source/includes/_dataapispecification.md

 client = Algorithmia.client()

+# The .dir() method takes a Data URI path and returns an Algorithmia.datadirectory.DataDirectory object for the child directory.
+client.dir("data://.my")

+# Check if a specific directory exists
+client.dir("data://.my/robots").exists()

+# The .dirs() method returns a generator object of all the child directories.
 for dir in client.dir("data://.my").dirs():
+    # The .url is a convenience field that holds "/v1/data/" + dir.path
+    # The .path is the path to the directory
     print "Directory " + dir.path + " at URL " + dir.url

 # List files in the 'robots' directory
 dir = client.dir("data://.my/robots")
+# The .files() method returns a generator object of all the files in directory
 for file in dir.files():
     print "File " + file.path + " at URL " + file.url + " last modified " + file.last_modified
 ```